WebBluetoothCG/ble-test-peripheral-android/README.md

 The BLE Peripheral Simulator is an Android app that allows developers to try out new features of Web Bluetooth without the need for a BLE Peripheral Device.

-You can build it from source or install it from the [Google Play Store](https://play.google.com/store/apps/details?id=io.github.webbluetoothcg.bletestperipheral).
+You can build it from source or install it from the [Google Play Store](https://play.google.com/store/apps/details?id=io.github.webbluetoothcg.bletestperipheral) or from [F-Droid](https://f-droid.org/packages/io.github.webbluetoothcg.bletestperipheral/).

 A developer can use the app to simulate a BLE Peripheral with one of three services: